 We welcome parents and guardians to play an involved role in their child’s education and experience at Punahou.

 We expect parents to cooperate with the decisions made by the deans, principals, discipline boards and administrators that may involve student behavior or misconduct as well as a student’s academic standing.
 There are occasions where disciplinary actions may be taken regarding individual students, and parents are expected to cooperate with the implementation of these decisions.
-In rare cases, appeals to these decisions may be made to the Academy or Junior School Principals.
+Appeals to these decisions may be made to the Academy or Junior School Principals in the rare cases where new information becomes available after the disciplinary process is completed.

-Parents are expected to behave civilly in their interactions with school employees, including co-curricular staff such as coaches and advisors, and to respect the policies and functions of the school.
+Parents are expected to behave civilly in their interactions with all individuals employed by Punahou, including co-curricular staff such as coaches and advisors, and to respect the policies and functions of the school.
 In situations where a parent’s behavior disrupts the function of the school, or when a parent harasses, threatens or behaves disrespectfully towards school employees, the parent may incur consequences, including restricted access to campus.
 In rare cases, the child or children may be immediately released from Punahou.
 Parents/guardians will be responsible for full tuition in such cases.

 Communication, Questions and Concerns